ananwang58/Book-Journal/README.md

 - As a user, I want to be able to give books half-star ratings
 - As a user, I want to be able to save the books I have added to my book journal (if I so choose)
 - As a user, I want to be able to be able to load my book journal from file (if I so choose)

+### Instructions for Grader
+- You can generate the first required action related to the user story by selecting the "View all entries" button
+- You can generate the second required action related to the user story by selecting the "List my books" button
+- You can locate my visual component when pressing the "List All Books" button
+- You can save the state of my application by pressing the "Load" button
+- You can reload the state of my application by pressing the "Save" button